frederic-perez/AmE-dictionary/dictionary.md

 __wanton__ _There was no justification for such wanton destruction._
 __wastrel__
 __wend__ (wending) :three: /wɛnd/ _v_ To move or travel slowly somewhere. _Syn_ meander, make one's way, wind one's way. _Leo wended his way home through the wet streets._ _The legal battle wends its way through the federal appeals process._
-__whimper__ /ˈwɪmpə/ _v_ Make a series of low, feeble sounds expressive of fear, pain, or unhappiness. _Syn_ whine, cry, sniffle, snivel, sob, moan. _A child in a bed nearby began to whimper._ _n_ A whimpering sound. _She gave a little whimper of protest._
+__whimper__ /ˈwɪmpə/ _v_ Make a series of low, feeble sounds expressive of fear, pain, or unhappiness. _Syn_ whine, cry, sniffle, snivel, sob, moan. _A child in a bed nearby began to whimper._ _n_ A whimpering sound. _She gave a little whimper of protest._ _:es: sollozo_
 __whiplash__ Injury caused by a severe jerk to the head, typically in a car accident. _Suffering from whiplash, he spent weeks with his neck in a collar._ _:es: latigazo_
 __whisked__ _v_ _He whisked his wife and 6-year-old daughter back to Afganistan._
 __whittle down__ _The overwhelming advantage has been whittled down._